contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.5.3 Garments and Temple Clothing for Members Who Have Disabilities or Allergies

-Special garments may be purchased for members who are bedridden, have severe physical disabilities, or have allergies to certain fabrics or garments (see “[Garments and Sacred Clothing],” store.ChurchofJesusChrist.org).
+Special garments may be purchased for members who are bedridden, have severe physical disabilities, or have allergies to certain fabrics or garments.
+See [Special Order Garments] at ChurchofJesusChrist.org.

-Shorter temple robes are available for members who are in wheelchairs or who have other needs (see [store.ChurchofJesusChrist.org]).
+Shorter temple robes are available for members who are in wheelchairs or who have other needs.
+See [store.ChurchofJesusChrist.org].

-### 38.5.4 Making Temple Aprons
+### 38.5.4 Making Temple Clothing

-Members may make their own temple aprons if they use one of the approved apron kits.
-These kits are available from a Church Distribution store or from [store.ChurchofJesusChrist.org].

-Members should not make other ceremonial temple clothing or temple garments.
+Members should not make ceremonial temple clothing or temple garments.

-### 38.5.5 Wearing and Caring for the Garment
+### 38.5.5 Wearing the Garment

-Members who receive the endowment make a covenant to wear the temple garment throughout their lives.

-The temple garment is a reminder of covenants made in the temple and, when worn properly throughout life, will serve as a protection against temptation and evil.
+The First Presidency has provided the following guidance on wearing the garment:

+“The garment of the holy priesthood reminds us of the veil in the temple, and that veil is symbolic of Jesus Christ.
+When you put on your garment, you put on a sacred symbol of Jesus Christ.
+Wearing it is an outward expression of your inner commitment to follow Him.
+The garment is also a reminder of your temple covenants.
+You should wear the garment day and night throughout your life.
+When it must be removed for activities that cannot reasonably be done while wearing the garment, seek to restore it as soon as possible.
+As you keep your covenants, including the sacred privilege to wear the garment as instructed in the initiatory ordinances, you will have greater access to the Savior’s mercy, protection, strength, and power.”

 The garment should be worn beneath the outer clothing.
-It should not be removed for activities that can reasonably be done while wearing the garment, and it should not be modified to accommodate different styles of clothing.
-Endowed members should seek the guidance of the Holy Spirit to answer personal questions about wearing the garment.

-It is a sacred privilege to wear the garment and doing so is an outward expression of an inner commitment to follow the Savior Jesus Christ.

 It is a matter of personal preference whether other undergarments are worn over or under the temple garment.

+Members should not modify or alter the garment to accommodate different styles of clothing.

 See [26.3.3].